pasar1/ElGoog/README.md

 ![411029766-556ffe33-9a98-4d49-801b-1e297679ae6c](https://github.com/user-attachments/assets/35927133-77a1-435c-9bb5-9f28c822dde8)

 ## Overview
-This project, "Elgoog," is a mini search engine that efficiently performs phrase searches across a collection of documents.
-It is implemented in Java and runs as a fully functional website using Spring Boot!
+This project, "Elgoog," is an optimized phrase search engine designed for high-performance text retrieval across a structured document corpus.
+Implemented in Java and leveraging Spring Boot, the system is built to execute efficient indexed queries, ensuring sublinear search time complexity through advanced data structures.

 ## Why I Made This

-I developed this project with the goal of helping students and educators easily locate the information they need in their syllabuses and study materials.
-I know traditional search tools can sometimes be slow when you're trying to find specific phrases in big documents, so I created this tool to deliver quick and precise search results.
-It’s my hope that this project makes it easier for students to organize and access their coursework effectively!
+This project was developed to address inefficiencies in conventional document search methodologies, particularly in the context of structured syllabi and academic reference materials.
+By implementing an optimized indexing mechanism, the system enables rapid phrase-matching with precise tokenization and lexicographical ordering.
+The goal is to enhance accessibility to educational materials by facilitating deterministic, low-latency search queries.

 ## Features
 - **Exact Phrase Search**: Returns a sorted list of document IDs that contain the exact search phrase (matching both words and order).